 Main picture: Arrival of the 1820 Settlers

-A polyglot contingent
+A disparate contingent

 Sometime after the first week of April 1820, the first of the ships bearing some of the 4,000 out of the 20,000 applicants who had been selected as emigrants to South Africa, would safety pass the treacherous Thunderbolt Reef off Cape Recife en route to their landing area close to the mouth of the Baakens River.
-The leading Scottish Settler, Thomas Pringle, would describe this polyglot bunch as “watermen, fishermen, sailors.
+The leading Scottish Settler, Thomas Pringle, would describe this disparate bunch as “watermen, fishermen, sailors.
 Pale-visaged artisans and operative manufacturers, pauper agricultural labourers – a most unprepossessing collection of people.
 I should say that probably about a third part were persons of real respectability of character, and possessed of some worldly substance, but that the remaining two-thirds were for the most part composed of individuals of a very unpromising description.”

 In spite of Pringle’s uncharitable assessment of the Settlers, history has revealed that the majority did indeed possess the strength and the sterling characteristics which enabled them to overcome all of the adversity that their lack of farming ability conflated with adverse weather conditions was to assail them.